Written by Madison Zepp

 Ruth says that now more than ever, she has realized just how important prayer is.
 When you feel lost or frustrated with a situation, just pray.
 Praying for direction is one of the most important things to do.
 God’s guidance is such an important keystone in your life.
 God has a path for you.
 Remain faithful to Him and His guidance, and you will feel clarity.

 Students need motivation.
-As a teacher, it is important that you make sure they are motivated, no matter the task.
+As a teacher, it is important that you make sure the students are motivated, no matter the task.
 If you bribe students with things, they have some control over the situation.
 Rather, you can give them something equal.
 Ruth explained how in her classroom, to give students motivation, she would teach them an ASL sign after they completed an assignment.
 This way, she ensured the students would complete their work, and then they would get a reward.
-It made students excited to do their assignments because they knew what they would get to learn after.
+It made students excited to do their assignments because they knew what they would get to learn after completing their assignments.

 Through her years, Ruth employed a “sandwiching” technique whenever she needed to say something negative.
 Whether it is to a student or colleague, it can be hurtful to just hear an outright critique.
 With her “sandwiching” technique, Ruth would pair negatives with positives.
 This helps so people don’t become overly defensive whenever you give them constructive criticism, and it can help them reflect upon their positives as well.